mael-mtn/Eval-Git/readMe.md

 Repository of Damien & Maël students at MyDigitalSchool.
 This repository gathers the assets and commits of this project.
 Based on an XD model, this project will be evaluated by Paul Collas.

-- Small information : the burger menu was badly compiled during the merge, so I just posted
+- Small information : the burger menu was badly compiled during the merge, so I just displayed a blue square.
 ## Starting